jazzpi/BSTB/README.md

 # BSTB

+**DEPRECATED:** This bot's functionality is now included in [goto-bus-stop/wololobot](https://github.com/goto-bus-stop/wololobot) with somewhat different commands (see [goto-bus-stop/wololobot#3](https://github.com/goto-bus-stop/wololobot/pull/3)).
+This bot is no longer being maintained.

 The Better StreamTime Bot - a bot that reads the time to the next stream from a schedule panel from your Twitch.TV stream description and responds to `!streamtime` and `!uptime` commands.